jennyeeriksson/corona-prediction/presentation/corona-predicion-report.md

 Technical details
 ========================================================
+incremental: true
 - Data

     The data comes from [John Hopking Unversity]("https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data") Each time the server is called the latest data is fetched and cleaned into a tidy dataset, grouping the reported cases for each country.

 - Model

     The forecasting is performed by fitting an ARMA model (forecast package) to the data for each country.